XieGuochao/ChatGPT-Chrome-Template/README.md

 ### Update `chatgpt.js`

 This template is guaranteed to sync with [ChatGPT JS Toolkit](https://github.com/XieGuochao/ChatGPT-JS-Toolkit) for the latest [chatgpt.js](./chatgpt.js).
-If you would like to update manually, simply downlaod the latest one from [ChatGPT JS Toolkit](https://github.com/XieGuochao/ChatGPT-JS-Toolkit).
+If you would like to update manually, simply download the latest one from [ChatGPT JS Toolkit](https://github.com/XieGuochao/ChatGPT-JS-Toolkit).

 ## License